Taken from the Marek Zulawski Facebook fan page:

 In 1935, he went to Paris on a one-year scholarship and then to London where he remained.
 In 1937, he had his first solo exhibition in London’s Leger Gallery.

-During WWII, Zulawski worked at the Polish section of BBC Radio, and in later years continued to work with them as their art critic.
+During WWII, Zulawski worked at the Polish section of BBC Radio, and in later years continued to work as their art critic.
 He was very active in artistic circles: he was involved with the Association of Polish Artists in Great Britain and an active member of several other artistic groups.
 He participated in over 150 joint exhibitions and 26 solo shows.
 He was also a writer and art critic.

 His books include “Dawn, Noon and Night” (1958), “From Hogarth to Bacon” (1973), “Romanticism, Classicism and Back Again” (1976) and “Study for a Self-Portrait” (1980), the second part of which was published posthumously (1990) and the third (together with uncensored versions of the first two parts) in 2009.